tarampampam/nod32-update-mirror/README-docker.md

 ## Run with docker-compose

 * Edit `<target directory>` in docker-compose.yml
-  - replace `/path/to/storage/nod32mirror` with the directory path.
+  - replace `/path/to/storage/nod32mirror` with the directory path (./webroot?).

 * Build and run